idptools/dodo/README.md

 ## Region identification

-Three strategies behind one flag:
+Four strategies behind one flag:

-- **`contact`** — geometric burial from the coordinates.
-Works on any structure, including experimental ones with no confidence metric.
+- **`density`** — DODO's original all-atom density metric: all-atom pairs within 8 Å per residue, thresholded at 480. **This is the method DODO was built and validated on, and it draws better boundaries than sequence-based disorder predictors.** Reimplemented over a KD-tree rather than changed — same numbers, 10.1 s down to 7 ms on a 1,086-residue model.
+- **`contact`** — a CA-only alternative.
+Composition-free (every residue has exactly one CA) and invariant to whether side chains are modelled, which the density score is not.
+Useful for comparison and for CA-only input, but it is not the validated method.
-- **`plddt`** — AlphaFold's own per-residue confidence, already in the B-factor column.
-Free, and it's the model's own assessment of where it was guessing. (v1 parsed pLDDT into a field and then never looked at it, re-deriving confidence geometrically instead.)
+- **`plddt`** — AlphaFold's own per-residue confidence, from the B-factor column.
+Cheap, but the density method beats disorder-based calls, so this is an explicit opt-in.
 - **`metapredict`** — sequence-only.
-Needs no structure, so it's the path for building from sequence, and it's much faster.
+The backup, and the only option with no structure at all.
-- **`auto`** (default) — pLDDT when the B-factors look like pLDDT, contacts otherwise.
-It tells you which it chose.
+- **`auto`** (default) — `density` for all-atom input, `contact` for CA-only input (where a pair count can't be compared against the tuned threshold).
+It never picks pLDDT on its own, and it tells you what it chose.

 Every assignment keeps its score profile and threshold, so a boundary you disagree with can be audited rather than just re-run with different numbers.